-The Group has 7 income-producing properties in this segment, mostly in the U.S. with a total GLA of approx. 223 thousand sqm (on a consolidated basis) and approx. 213 thousand sqm (the Company's share) leased to some 170 tenants.14
+As of the date of the report, Azrieli Group has 7 income-producing properties in this segment, mostly in the U.S. with a total GLA of approx. 223 thousand sqm (on a consolidated basis) and approx. 213 thousand sqm (the Company's share) leased to some 170 tenants.17